Since we’re traveling, I needed an easy make-ahead breakfast that would reheat quickly in the oven come morning. Quiche fit the bill beautifully.

 1/8 tsp fresh ground nutmeg

 1 Wholly Wholesome gluten free pie shell, frozen, optional

 1/2 cup shredded organic cheese (cheddar or swiss are good options)

 Preheat oven to 375 F.

-In a small saute pan, melt butter and cook pancetta and chopped stalks of asparagus (not the tops) for 3-4 minutes or until just softened.
+In a small saute pan, melt butter and cook pancetta or bacon and chopped stalks of asparagus (not the tops) for 3-4 minutes or until just softened.
 Season with salt and pepper.